GSA/ficam-playbooks/_playbooks/playbook-pam.md

 a need to permanently eliminate an existing access permission or remove a user account altogether.*

-Once an agency identifies its privileged user population for a protected resource, it can analyze the related vulnerabilities, impact, and likelihood of misuse or abuse.^27 An agency can then categorize these privileged users into groups based on their job functions and types of privileges (i.e., logical, physical).^28 Using these groups, an agency can allocate resources to manage privileged users at a level commensurate with the associated risks
+Once an agency identifies its privileged user population for a protected resource, it can analyze the related vulnerabilities, impact, and likelihood of misuse or abuse.
+For more information on the basis for privileged users’ unwanted behavior, refer to Appendix B: Classifications of Insider Threats and Privileged Users.
+An agency can then categorize these privileged users into groups based on their job functions and types of privileges (i.e., logical, physical).
+For more information on logical and physical access control systems, refer to the FICAM Roadmap.
+Using these groups, an agency can allocate resources to manage privileged users at a level commensurate with the associated risks

 The following table provides examples of job functions that may have elevated access to agency resources.
 As an agency advances its enterprise-wide access control services, and thus its convergence of physical and logical access activities and processes, it may have job functions with elevated access that overlap both logical and physical resources (as highlighted below).

 | Job Functions  |  Examples of Elevated Access  |
 |:--------------:|:------------------------------|